 - Sometimes, the solutions will come to you in the form of amazing research and scientific proof that you stumble upon, that can back your faith through logic.

 - Consciously, you can illuminate the protective ego-mind through spiritual education.
-No matter what practice or method you follow, let the path of knowledge, called jnana yoga in Eastern scriptures, be your guide through the mind of darkness and clouded confusion, to the mind of enlightened being.
+No matter what practice or method you follow, let the path of knowledge, called jnana yoga in Eastern scriptures, be your guide through the mind of darkness and clouded confusion, to the mind of an enlightened being.
 Let’s explore more of this illumination in the next point.

 #2 – Understand the trajectory of this path.

-To help ease the resistance and protection of the ego-mind, remove the elements of unfamiliarity and uncertainty from your path.
+To help ease the resistance and protection of the ego mind, remove the elements of unfamiliarity and uncertainty from your path.
 By that I mean, understand what happens next.

-Just like you don’t dive into the deep-end of the pool without learning how to swim first (or with a float), you will need some kind of preparation and guidance to tell you what’s coming ahead.
+Just like you don’t dive into the deep end of the pool without learning how to swim first (or with a float), you will need some kind of preparation and guidance to tell you what’s coming ahead.

 When the mind knows what to expect, it is no longer as agitated.
 You’re able to better prepare for what lies ahead.

-Of course, I also often talk about the importance of learning to be comfortable in the unknown, and learning to surrender.
+Of course, I also often talk about the importance of learning to be comfortable in the unknown and learning to surrender.
 But if that seems too difficult for you right now, focus on preparation.

-The simplest thing you can do right off the bat, to mentally prepare for this path is understand the different stages and symptoms of a spiritual awakening.
+The simplest thing you can do right off the bat, to mentally prepare for this path is to understand the different stages and symptoms of a spiritual awakening.

 Disclaimer.